-This instruction is used to read the JEDEC assigned manufacturer ID and product ID of the device.
+This instruction is used to read the JEDEC assigned manufacturer ID and product ID of the device at SPI frequency upto 40 MHz.
 This instruction can be used to identify a device on the bus.
 RDID instruction can be issued by shifting the op-code for RDID in through the SI pin of nvSRAM after CS goes LOW.
 This is followed by nvSRAM shifting out the four bytes of device ID through the SO pin.